Revealed: Santander 123 customers face DOUBLE rate drop

 Here's how to make your cash currently in the 123 account work for you:

-- Get almost DOUBLE the interest with 1.16% easy-access savings.
-While many savings accounts have dropped the interest they offer following the two base rate cuts in March, you can still earn up to 1.16% in an easy-access account.
-If you moved £20,000 from your Santander account, you'd be able to earn up to about £230 a year on it, compared with £120 in the 123 account after the rate cut.
+- Get a better interest rate with 0.96% easy-access savings.
+While many savings accounts have dropped the interest they offer following the two base rate cuts in March, you can still earn up to 0.96% in an easy-access account.
+If you moved £20,000 from your Santander account, you'd be able to earn up to about £190 a year on it, compared with £120 in the 123 account after the rate cut.

-- Get the SAME 1-3% cashback with a lower £1 monthly fee (£2 from October).
+- Get the SAME 1-3% cashback with a lower £2 monthly fee.
 The Santander 123 Lite* account offers the same rates of cashback as the main 123 account (so max £15/mth) – though doesn't pay any interest.

 To get cashback, you need to pay in £500+/mth, have two active direct debits, pay your monthly fee and log in to online or mobile banking at least once every three months.